fbpx

 Typically spanning six weeks, the Manaslu Expedition encompasses a trek to Manaslu Base Camp at 4,400 meters.
 The trekking route remains relatively pristine, offering a remarkable experience in its own right.
 Climbing conditions on par with peaks such as Cho Oyu (8,188 meters) or Shishapangma (8,027 meters) further affirm the challenges of conquering Manaslu.
 It serves as an enriching climb, preparing mountaineers for the complexities of scaling a serious 8,000-meter mountain.

-Begin of the Manaslu expedition:
+Begin of the Manaslu expedition

-Manaslu Expeditions’ trip begins from Besisahar- Dharapani a day-long drive from Kathmandu.
+Manaslu Expeditions’ trip begins from lower Manaslu valley Besisahar- Dharapani a day-long drive from Kathmandu.
 It lasts for 39 days.
 Gather the team members for the expedition briefing, prepare the paperwork, and complete the preparations.
 Climbers will have spectacular experiences and be able to admire the scenic, lush landscapes of Nepal along the way.
 The route follows the Budhi Gandaki River after the summit.
 After a few days’ hike, we will be in Sama Gaon, a strikingly picturesque village of farmers and traders on the main trail of the Manaslu circuit trekking.
 There is also a Buddhist monastery there.
 A day of acclimatization is planned in the village before heading to the Manaslu Base Camp.

-Best time to climb the Manaslu Himal:
+Best time to climb the Manaslu Himal

 The best time to climb Manaslu Himal is during the spring and autumn seasons, which are generally considered the most favorable for mountaineering in the Himalayas.
 The climbing season for Manaslu typically runs from mid-March to May in the spring, and from September to November in the autumn.